SUMMARY

 TAKEAWAYS

-Assign character roles (monster, ghost, survivor) to ruins to create narrative.
+Assign character roles (monster, ghost, survivor) to ordinary ruins to create narrative.

-Focus on intent and storytelling over technical perfection in photography.
+Focus on evoking emotion and viewer engagement over technical perfection.

-Consider mood, role, and point of view before lifting the camera to build narrative.
+Ask about mood, role, and point of view before shooting to guide photographic decisions.